 Beacon Point is located near the eastern side of Island No. 8, which is a rocky area filled with boulders buried deep underwater.
 “Atlantis-X,” a ship that sunk in 2002, is a landmark for Beacon Point and provides great shipwreck exploring for divers.

-Besides the wreck, you’ll find lush corals and tons of different reef fish which have made this area home.
+Besides the wreck, you’ll find lush corals and tons of different reef fish that have made this area home.
 During your dive, you’ll see angelfish, butterflyfish, pufferfish, triggerfish and moray eels.

 From surface level, Richelieu Rock appears to be a lone pinnacle, but once underwater it turns into a horseshoe shape grouping of rocks, overhangs, small caves.